 A course that examines a range of issues related to Christian ministry when it is not fully remunerated by a church or parachurch agency.
 Emphasis is placed on applying one's gifts and talents in diverse fields of endeavor that are commonly viewed as "secular" but with the explicit goal of building up the kingdom of God worldwide.
 Non-textual.
 Same as MISS-3003.
-Normally offered every fall semester.
+Normally offered fall semester of odd numbered years.